dhrubojoutidas/pro1/Engineering_Management _&_Professional_Practice/README.md

   - Risk register and mitigation strategies
   - Milestones and resource allocation

-This mirrors how **real engineering projects are approved and executed in industry**.

 ---

 ## 📗 Assignment 2 – Engineering Communication & Peer Review

-It included:
 - A short **technical video presentation** explaining the project concept and production system
 - A **[project diagram](./MGM_assigmnt2_part1.jpg)** illustrating the manufacturing workflow
 -  **[Reclaimed Wood → Furniture Process Diagram](./MGM_proceess_of_reclamed_wood_into_furniture.png)**
 - Providing **structured, constructive feedback** on other engineering projects
 ---

 ## 📙 **[Assignment 3 – Team-Based Engineering Managemen](./MGMT3000%20Assignment%203%20G7%20ESE-1.pdf)**

-This was a **group-based engineering management project** that simulated working in a professional engineering team.

 The assignment required:
 - Forming and managing a project team